 The Information Technology Reserve is used to set aside monies for the purchase of information technology assets.
-The reserve is set aside to fund the deliver the Information Technology Strategy.
+The reserve outlines the annual cost of information technology for Council and the fixed amount required to be set aside in reserve for future asset purchases.
+It is capped to a maximum reserve level of \$0.8 million.